thearchitector/dotfiles-arch/README.md

   $ systemctl enable chronyd
 ```

 > My personal config file contains more tweaks to try and optimize reliability and performance.
-If time synchronization is your passion, feel free to read my config here ([chrony.conf](chrony.conf)).
+If time synchronization is your passion, feel free to use my config here ([chrony.conf](chrony.conf)).

 ## Installing GRUB

 In order to boot into your installation, you need a boot loader.
-A boot loader is what is found by your computer's BIOS or UEFI on startup, and is what points your computer to OS loading files.
+A boot loader is what is found by your computer's BIOS/UEFI on startup, and is what points your computer to OS loading files.
 I recommend GRUB 2 because is easy to setup, customizable, and versatile, but there are many other options you can choose from if you so desire (<https://en.wikipedia.org/wiki/Comparison_of_boot_loaders>).
 The installation procedure is different depending on if your system is BIOS-based or UEFI-based, so follow the options for your system:

 ### BIOS-based